centic9/poi-fuzz/README.md

 * verify if only expected exceptions are thrown
 * verify any JNI or native code calls
+* find cases of unbounded memory allocations

-Apache POI does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions.
+Apache POI does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions and unbounded memory allocations.

 # How to fuzz